 5/26/2008 update: Way back in November, I talked to Jeffrey Posluns.
 He is no longer actively involved with Security Sage, but was kind enough to nudge the folks running things, in hopes of making things better.
 It fell off my radar, until a few days ago, when I was alerted to the fact that Security Sage's domains have expired.

-Net result: Broken blacklist.
+Net result: Broken blocklist.
 Has a wildcard listing, meaning that if you use their list, you're probably negatively impacting your own email delivery.

-My recommendation: Stop using this blacklist immediately and permanently.
+My recommendation: Stop using this blocklist immediately and permanently.
 Even if they do somehow manage to pull things back together, they don't have a good track record of staying online.